Cost-Sensitive Label Embedding for Multi-Label Classification: Experiments

-\myparagraph{Candidate aet.} Now, We discuss the influence of the candidate set.
-In Section~\ref{sec:clems}, we proposed to embed $\mathcal{S}_{train}$ instead of $\mathcal{Y}$.
-To verify the goodness of the choice, we compare CLEMS with $\mathcal{S}_{train}$ (CLEMS-train) and $\mathcal{S}_{all}$ (CLEMS-all) as candidate set, where $\mathcal{S}_{all}$ denotes the set of label vectors that appear in the training instances and the test instances.
-We use CLEMS-all to estimate the benefit of ``peeping'' the test label vectors and embedding them in advance.
+Now, we discuss the influence of the candidate set $\mathcal{S}$.
+In Section~\ref{sec:clems}, we proposed to embed $\mathcal{S}_{tr}$ instead of $\mathcal{Y}$.
+To verify the goodness of the choice, we compare CLEMS with different candidate sets.
+We consider the sets sub-sampled with different percentage from $\mathcal{S}_{tr}$ to evaluate the importance of label vectors in $\mathcal{S}_{tr}$.
+Furthermore, to know whether or not larger candidate set leads to better performance, we also randomly sample different percentage of additional label vectors from $\mathcal{Y} \setminus \mathcal{S}_{tr}$ and merge them with $\mathcal{S}_{tr}$ as the candidate sets.
+The results of three largest datasets are shown by Figures~\ref{fig:ct_f1}, \ref{fig:ct_acc}, and~\ref{fig:ct_rank}.
+From the figures, we observe that sub-sampling from $\mathcal{S}_{tr}$ generally lead to worse performance; adding more candidates from $\mathcal{Y} \setminus \mathcal{S}_{tr}$, on the other hand, does not lead to significantly-better performance.
+The two findings suggest that using $\mathcal{S}_{tr}$ as the candidate set is necessary and sufficient for decent performance.

-The results are shown in Figure~\ref{fig:all_f1}, \ref{fig:all_acc}, and \ref{fig:all_rank}.
+We conduct another experiment about the candidate set.
+Instead of random sampling, we consider $\mathcal{S}_{all}$, which denotes the set of label vectors that appear in the training instances and the testing instances, to estimate the benefit of ``peeping'' the testing label vectors and embedding them in advance.
+We show the results of CLEMS with $\mathcal{S}_{tr}$ (CLEMS-train) and $\mathcal{S}_{all}$ (CLEMS-all) versus different embedded dimensions by Figure~\ref{fig:all_f1}, \ref{fig:all_acc}, and~\ref{fig:all_rank}.
 From the figures, we see that the improvement of CLEMS-all over CLEMS-train is small and insignificant.
-The results imply that $\mathcal{S}_{train}$ readily allows the nearest-neighbor decoding function to make sufficiently good choices.
+The results imply again that $\mathcal{S}_{tr}$ readily allows nearest-neighbor decoding to make sufficiently good choices.

-\myparagraph{Comparison with CFT.} Finally, we compare CLEMS with CFT~\cite{Li2014cft}, the state-of-the-art cost-sensitive MLC algorithm.
-We do not include PCC~\cite{Dembczynski2010pcc, Dembczynski2011pcc2} because there is no efficient rule for Accuracy score, and CFT is reportedly competitive to PCC~\cite{Li2014cft}.
-Table~\ref{tab:cft} shows the average test results when $M = K$, and demonstrates that CLEMS outperforms CFT in most of the cases.
-The reason is that CLEMS globally locates the hidden structure of labels, while CFT is a chain-based algorithm and only locally discovers the relation between labels.
-The results suggest CLEMS to be a promising algorithm for cost-sensitive MLC.
+Now, we discuss about the embedded dimension $M$.
+From Figure~\ref{fig:all_f1}, \ref{fig:all_acc}, and~\ref{fig:all_rank}, CLEMS reaches better performance as $M$ increases.
+For LSDR, $M$ plays an important role since it decides how much information can be preserved in the embedded space.
+Nevertheless, For LSDE, the improvement becomes marginal when~$M$ increases.
+The results suggest that for LSDE, the influence of the additional dimension is not large, and setting the embedded dimension $M = K$ is sufficiently good in practice.
+One possible reason for the sufficiency is that the criteria of interest are generally not complicated enough and thus do not need more dimensions to preserve the cost information.